babiyivan/art-visualizations/README.md

 # ArtVis

-ArtVis is a project designed to visualize and interact with art-related data.
-This guide will walk you through the steps to set up and run ArtVis on your local machine.
+## Project Overview
+- Interactive exploration of roughly 14k modernist art exhibitions (1905-1915) sourced from the ArtVis dataset.
+- Focuses on revealing where and when artists exhibited, gender representation, and how venues connected artists across Europe and beyond.

+## Visual Features
+- **Map view:** Leaflet-powered bubble map with a dual-handle year slider, highlighting exhibition hotspots and surfacing up to 150 detailed records per location.
+- **Artist network:** D3 force-directed graph that links artists who shared venues, filterable by exhibition year and artist nationality.
+- **At-a-glance feedback:** Contextual list and tooltips update live so users can compare places and collaborations without leaving the page.

+## Dataset Notes
+- Core fields include artist demographics, exhibition metadata, geocoordinates, and counts of exhibited works.
+- Cleaning addressed incomplete birth/death dates, missing coordinates, and sparse categorical values to keep interactions responsive.

+## Repository Layout
+- `src/`: source modules for the map, slider, data utilities, and network logic.
+- `dist/`: built HTML/JS assets for quick demos.
+- `data/`: cleaned CSV plus notebook used for preprocessing.
+- `docs/`: full project reports that document analysis decisions.
+- `notebooks/`: exploratory data analysis in Jupyter format.

 ## Getting Started

+This guide will walk you through the steps to set up and run ArtVis.
 Follow these steps to set up and run the ArtVis project locally.

 ### Accessing the demo deployment